vksrinivasan/GT-Nutrition/README.md

 `sudo nodemon ./bin/www`

 This will run the server on the default port 3001.
 Go to localhost:3001 in your web browser to view the site you are now hosting.
 To change the port, open bin/www and change the value 3001.
 You can now edit files to your heart's content.

-## Deployment

-Here's how to deploy the current repo on the ec2 server.
-First you'll need to connect to the ec2 server.
-Use the pem file in this repo's 'FireServer' folder to ssh in.
-There are further instructions included, but the command is:

-`ssh -i "FireServer.pem" ec2-user@ec2-54-174-111-51.compute-1.amazonaws.com`

-Now cd into the project folder on the server:

-`cd CS-6440-Nutrition/Nutrition`

-Pull the latest changes.
-Use your gatech credentials:

-`git pull`

-Install any new dependencies that were added:

-`npm install`

-Run the server.
-You'll want to make sure the port in /bin/www is set to 80 before doing so:

-`sudo nodemon ./bin/www`

-You can now navigate to ec2-54-174-111-51.compute-1.amazonaws.com:80 to see the server's site.

 ## NodeJS Structure